 This is true not only in the dusting of black inflection he often uses for rhetorical purposes, but in a certain interjectional tic: a particular penchant for you know even in weighty contexts.
 You know steps outside of the formal, propositional box of a statement to solicit agreement from the listener, rather like a raising of the eyebrows or hands spread outward with palms upward.
 A dedicated Obama mimic could go a long way in sprinkling develop thoughtful statements with ample you know-age.Actually, "you know" isn't so modern:

 In 1998, I asked a 95-year-old linguist whether he remembered people using like in the hedging way they do now when he was a child, and he said that back then, you know was used in the same way.
 (I have since been told this by two other nonagenarians.)
 The difference is that Woodrow Wilson wasn’t given to saying you know in discussing the League of Nations.I've been struck by how many of the people who appear on Bloggingheads, for instance, will constantly pepper their speech with "you know," which seems to be the erudite version of "like."
 [ADDED: A similarly refined substitute for "like" is "sort of."]
 They've learned that "you know" makes you sound thoughtful and academic, while "like" makes you sound like a teenager.
-We're supposed to look down on people who constantly use "like," while admiring the nuance of those who use "you know."
-But as far as I can tell, neither one is more or less meaningful than the other.
+We're supposed to look down on people who constantly use "like," while admiring the nuance of those who use "you know," but neither is more or less meaningful than the other.